maaclin/project-ecs/README.md

 ## Introduction

-This project demonstrates a streamlined process for deploying a containerised web application to AWS.
-It leverages Docker for efficient application packaging, GitHub Actions for automated image building and pushing to ECR and Terraform for defining and managing all necessary AWS infrastructure including - ECS, Fargate, ALB and Route53.
+This project demonstrates the deploying a containerised web application to AWS.
+I've used Docker for efficient application packaging, GitHub Actions for automated image building and pushing to ECR and Terraform for defining and managing all necessary AWS infrastructure including - ECS, Fargate, ALB and Route53.
 The goal is to create a highly available web service accessible via my custom domain.

 ![Architecture](./images/diagram.png)